drhagen/tabeline/docs/types.md

 ### Signed operations

-Some operations that are not closed on the whole numbers—for example, specifically negation and subtraction.
+Some operations that are not closed on the whole numbers—for example, negation and subtraction.
 In such cases, wholes are cast to integers.

 ### Float operations